Cold-chain for Global Health

 The cold chain is a temperature-controlled supply system essential for preserving food, vaccines, reagents, and biological samples, playing a critical role in health outcomes and food security.
 It also intersects with climate change due to its reliance on energy and refrigerants.

 In low- and middle-income countries (LMICs), cold-chains encounter difficulties like outdated infrastructure, insufficient training, and unreliable power.
-However, documented successes demonstrate that progress is possible through integrated business approaches embedding innovations like solar refrigeration and smart monitoring.
-As global health evolves, cold chain systems must be redesigned to support emerging needs, including vaccine development, biomanufacturing, and biobanking.
+However, documented successes demonstrate that progress is possible through integrated business approaches that embed innovations like solar refrigeration and smart monitoring.
+As global health evolves, cold chain systems must be redesigned to support emerging needs, including vaccine development, biomanufacturing, and biobanking, and this needs to be looked at through a One Health lens.

 Course Type